-Pension Plan Fiduciary Net Position
+Pension and OPEB Plan Fiduciary Net Position

-Detailed information about the pension plan's fiduciary net position is available in the separately issued Michigan Public School Employees Retirement System 2016 Comprehensive Annual Financial Report.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued Michigan Public School Employees Retirement System 2017 Comprehensive Annual Financial Report.

-Payable to the Pension Plan - At year end the School District is current on all required pension plan payments.
-Amounts accrued at year end for accounting purposes are separately stated in the financial statements as a liability titled accrued employee benefits.
-These amounts represent current payments for June paid in July, accruals for summer pay primarily for teachers and the contributions due funded from state revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate.
+Payable to the Pension and OPEB Plan - At year end the School District is current on all required pension and other postemployment benefit plan payments.
+Amounts accrued at year end for accounting purposes are separately stated in the financial statements as a liability titled accrued retirement.
+These amounts represent current payments for June paid in July, accruals for summer pay primarily for teachers, and the contributions due from state revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL).